Shefali Chowdhury

-Early life

-The youngest of five siblings, Chowdhury was born in Denbigh, Wales, to Bangladeshi parents from Sylhet who migrated to the United Kingdom in 1980.
-At the age of six, she moved to Birmingham, England.

 Career

 Chowdhury is known for her performances as Parvati Patil in three of the Harry Potter films, starting with 2005's Harry Potter and the Goblet of Fire.
 She acquired the role when she was in her last year at the Waverley School in Birmingham.
 She and Afshan Azad, who played the character of Chowdhury's twin sister Padma Patil, are also good friends, according to Azad.